Subtlety Rogue: Midnight Expansion Preview

 Midnight Changes for Subtlety Rogue

-To start, the official developer statement regarding the approach to simplify specs overall as well as the specific developer notes for Subtlety alongside the initial Patch Notes:
+To start, let us look at the official developer statement regarding the approach to simplify specs overall:

 We are updating every class specialization with an eye towards approachability by reducing complexity and making gameplay more intuitive.
 We are beginning by focusing on what makes each specialization unique and designing gameplay that matches their theme, so your character’s personality and style are reflected in how you play.
 Our goal is for the most appealing, visible elements of your spec to be what matter most in gameplay.
 That often means managing resources, tracking a few key buffs and debuffs, using ability charges strategically, and responding to important triggered effects (also known as “procs”).

-Like all the other specializations, Subtlety received an enormous amount of changes going into the Midnight Alpha.
-Many of these changes are about removing small unimportant buffs, which sub had in abundance, that were practically always active (such as Alacrity Icon Alacrity or Deeper Daggers Icon Deeper Daggers) and thus were mostly cluttering up your buff bars for no reason.
-Since they have planned to restrict how much information Add-ons can customize, many of these removals makes sense.
+Like most other specializations, Subtlety received an enormous amount of changes going into the Midnight Alpha.
+Many of these changes are about removing small unimportant buffs, which Subtlety had in abundance, that were practically always active (such as Alacrity Icon Alacrity or Deeper Daggers Icon Deeper Daggers) and thus were mostly cluttering up your buff bars for no reason.
+Since there are plans to restrict how much information Add-ons can customize, many of these removals make sense.

 You can check out a full list of patch notes under the Subtlety section here.
 There are also a few minor changes to both of our Hero Talent Trees.